mehulshrivastava7/Financial-Advisory-Chatbot/Stock_prediction_module/ReadMe.md

 """
 At the time of presentation, we used these two models only for prediction.

-There were two more models described in USING_LSTM_SARIMAX.py by Ramanan there was no time to integrate them so we couldn't show them in the presentation.
+There are two more models described in USING_LSTM_SARIMAX.py, We were not able to integrate them in time so couldn't show them in the presentation.

 """

 """This code is using two models, one is Prophet by FB and the other one is a ARMA model, we are finding the parameters of ARMA model by Finding ACF and PACF and then setting up a threshold on them.